mercmobily/simpledblayer/README.md

 * Full cursor support
 * Schema to cast/validate fields, using [simpleschema](https://github.com/mercmobily/simpleschema).
 * It allows 1-level joins in queryes and data fetching; joins are defined right in the table definition.
 * The 1-level join is in the table definition because, using MongoDB, children data will be _preloaded_ and automatically updated.
-This means that you will be able to the record of a person, with all associated addresses, email addresses, phone numbers, etc. _in one single DB operation_.
+This means that you will be able to fetch the record of a person, with all associated addresses, email addresses, phone numbers, etc. _in one single DB operation_.
 * It is written with very simple, Object Oriented code using [simpledeclare](https://github.com/mercmobily/simpleDeclare)
 * For each managed database table, there is -- and there _can be_ -- only one plain Javascript object which will manipulate that table.
 * Positioning management.
 You can define the position of a record, which will affect the order they are returned from a query when no sorting is specified (very useful when implementing Drag&Drop in your web application)